 The Code commences on 1 July 2017 and is applicable to all general government sector contracts, agreements and purchase orders for the supply of goods and services, and construction works and services.

 What buyers need to do?

 Government buyers must ensure all new contractual arrangements require suppliers to acknowledge the Code by signing and returning the commitment letter, included in the invitation to supply documentation.
 By 1 July 2017, existing suppliers will receive a standard letter informing them of the State's expectations under the Code.

 To assist government buyers implement the Code, the following toolkit has been developed:

 Help and support

 Buyers are encouraged to contact their Chief Procurement Officer or equivalent State manager for more information.

-The VGPB have enhanced applicable guides to help buyers implement the Code.
-Standard form contracts are currently under review and will be available online from June.
+The VGPB have enhanced applicable guides and standard form contracts to help government buyers implement the Code.
 Alternatively, contact the Victorian Government Purchasing Board (VGPB) Secretariat at email@example.com.